stormpath/stormpath.github.io/source/python/quickstart/index.markdown

 ## Create a User Account

-Now that we've created an Application, let's create an Account so someone can log in to (*i.e. authenticate with*) the Application.
+Now that we've created an Application, let's create a user Account so someone can log into (*i.e. authenticate with*) the Application.
 To do this, use your
 Client:

     account = application.accounts.create({